Age dependence of Ly\alpha\ escape fraction of Ly\alpha\ emitters and their significant role in cosmic reionization: Results Discussion

 While, due to the observational bias, the low \Lya luminosity regime is mostly dominated by samples at $z=2.2$ and 3.3, there is no difference in trend with redshift.
 To examine the correlation between \Lya luminosity and \xiionfesc for the \citetalias{Choustikov+24c} model, we perform Spearman’s rank correlation test across all young LAEs.
 The result yields a small p-value ($p\sim10^{-4}$), indicating a statistically robust correlation.
 Although the scatter of this relationship is large, likely due to factors such as the viewing angle \citepalias{Choustikov+24c}, it should be useful for investigating the average photon budget of the universe.
 To calculate \nion\ based on equation~\eqref{eq:nion_Lya}, we perform a linear fit to the relationship between \Lya luminosity and \xiionfesc for the \citetalias{Choustikov+24c} model as shown in Fig.~\ref{fig:xifesc}.
-Regarding the \Lya luminosity density, we use the \Lya LF derived by \citet{Thai+23} averaged over the redshift range $2.9 < z < 6.7$, because previous studies \citep{Thai+23,Umeda+25a} have shown that the redshift evolution of the \Lya luminosity density is minimal at $z < 6$, where IGM absorption is negligible.
+Regarding the $\rho_{\mathrm{Ly\alpha}}$, we use the \Lya LF derived by \citet{Thai+23}, fitted with the traditional Schechter function \citep{Schechter}.
+We utilize the \Lya LF averaged over the redshift range $2.9 < z < 6.7$, because previous studies \citep{Herenz+19,Thai+23,Umeda+25a} have shown that the redshift evolution of the \Lya LF is minimal at $z < 6$, where IGM absorption is negligible.
+Although we use LF averaged up to $z=6.7$, the effect of including $z>6$ is considered to be small because it is almost identical to the averaged \Lya LF at $2.2 < z < 4$ shown in \citet{Thai+23}.
 Since \citet{Thai+23} derived the \Lya LF down to $10^{39}\,\mathrm{erg\,s^{-1}}$ by observing LAEs in lensed regions, we calculate \nion\ by integrating $\xi\mathrm{_{ion}^{Ly\alpha}} f\mathrm{_{esc}^{LyC}} \rho_{\mathrm{Ly\alpha}}$, expressed as a function of \Lya luminosity, over the range $10^{39}$ to $10^{43}\,\mathrm{erg\,s^{-1}}$ for both \citetalias{Begley+24} and \citetalias{Choustikov+24c} models.
 For the \citetalias{Choustikov+24c} model, we assume that the \Lya luminosity dependence of \xiionfesc can be extrapolated down to this lower limit.
+However, it is important to note that the \Lya LF from \citep{Thai+23} has large uncertainties, particularly at the faint end, due to significant completeness corrections.